sourcery-ai-experiments/gdsfactory/docs/workflow.md

 ## 2. File-watcher flow

-For building large components can use a file-watcher and see your updates in KLayout.
+For building large pcells can use a file-watcher and see your updates in KLayout.

 1. You execute the file watcher `gf watch FolderName` or in the current working directory `gf watch`
 2. The file-watcher re-runs any python file `.py` or YAML `.pic.yaml`.